quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part88_Observations_an.md

 In many real-world scenarios, particularly with natural intelligences and robots, the environment's state cannot be fully observed due to occlusions, distance, or other constraints.
 Parametric function approximation allows for a more flexible representation that can work with partial information by focusing on observable features or signals.

-For instance, if there is a state variable \(s_i\) that is not directly observable, the parameterization can be chosen such that the approximate value does not depend on this unobservable state variable.
+For instance, if there is a state variable $s_i$ that is not directly observable, the parameterization can be chosen such that the approximate value does not depend on this unobservable state variable.
 This effectively treats the unobservable state as missing data and ensures that the value function remains valid under partial observability conditions.

-To formalize this concept, consider a scenario where the environment emits observations \(o\) instead of states \(s\), and rewards are directly dependent on these observations:
+To formalize this concept, consider a scenario where the environment emits observations $o $ instead of states$s$, and rewards are directly dependent on these observations:

-\[ r = f(o) \]
+$$r = f(o)$$

 In such cases, the value function can be parameterized as a function of the observable features or signals derived from the observation space.
 This means that the policy and value functions can still be learned effectively even if some state information is missing.